ibmresilient/resilient-community-apps/fn_outbound_email/README.md

 | v1.1.0 | 10/2020 | Bug fixes and send all or specific attachments |
 | v1.0.9 | 5/2020 | App Host compatibility |
 | v1.0.8 | 4/2020 | Initial Release after internal development by Professional Services, no prior release notes |
-* For customers upgrading from a pervious release, the app.config file must be manually edited.

 ---